FATQ's: Frequently Asked Technical Questions

 However, you can still do two things:

-* Partial Masking: you can mask everything but the last 4 characters so you can still verify SSNs, etc
+* Partial Masking: Mask everything but the last 4 characters so you can still verify SSNs, etc

-* Report PII & Mask Later: you can set Compliance to "flag" the records that are detected with PII, and then automatically mask them later either with a scheduled mass update after your team has verified the information, or mask individual records from a report generated by Compliance.
+* Report PII & Mask Later: Set Compliance to "flag" the records that are detected with PII, and then automatically mask them later either with a scheduled mass update after your team has verified the information, or mask individual records from a report generated by Compliance.

 Q: I'm testing Compliance, and it's not masking my credit card.
 What's going on?